FarrisIsmati/carot-ui-retired/README.md

 Within this folder it contains data for two things first `DayCalendar MonthCalendar YearCalendar Calendar` all of these intefaces define the shape of the massive calendar object that ends up becoming the source of truth for all data, calendar/graph.

+After that there are Company/Investor/Location/Product Calendar/Values files, the calendar form of that file belongs in the calendar data structure talked about in the paragraph above.

 All value types `CalenderValues` define the structure of the data that we are passing into the calendar calculation function.
 It takes form data, transforms it into the values we need to calculate on for the calendar function.
 Then turns that data into calendar data.

 **If a new value must be calculated on and the data doesn't already exist, you must pass in a new value in the value section which comes from the form data.
 Then you must update the calendar itself if you are tracking a new metric.
 If you are adding a new type of data (e.g. new physical location, digitial location, staff, benefits, etc) create a new file then add the [] to company or investors.**